nualagr/dargan-health-foods/README.md

 web: gunicorn dargan_health_foods.wsgi:application
 ```

-14. After logging in to Heroku at the command line Collectstatic was temporarily disabled so that Heroku did not try to collect static files when
+14. After logging in to Heroku at the command line Collectstatic was temporarily
-the app is deployed.
+disabled so that Heroku did not try to collect static files when the app was deployed.
 ```
 heroku login -i

 heroku config:set DISABLE_COLLECTSTATIC=1 --app <app name>
 ```

-15. Within settings.py, the hostname of the Heroku app and the localhost were added to allowed hosts list.
+15. Within settings.py, the hostname of the Heroku app and the localhost were added
+to the list of allowed hosts.
 ```
 ALLOWED_HOSTS = ["<app name>.herokuapp.com", "localhost"]
 ```

 16. Deployed to Heroku, without any static files.
 As the Heroku app had been created on the website rather than at the command line, it was necessary
-to initialize the Heroku git remote first.
+to initialize the Heroku Git Remote first.
 ```
 heroku git:remote -a <app name>